Mineral Makeup Primer...Is It Necessary?

 This question has been asked by a few women as to whether or not they require a primer before using our mineral makeup products.
 The good news is, a primer is not needed when using Sterling Minerals.
 Besides, this defeats the purpose of keeping skin unobstructed from skin occluding ingredients.

-The use of a primer in regard to our mineral foundation, is actually counterproductive to the performance of their unique blend of mineral and botanical ingredients.
+The use of a primer with our mineral foundation, is actually counterproductive to the performance of their unique blend of mineral and botanical ingredients.
 Due to this composition, ours perform best and conceal beautifully when used with an excellent moisturizer and then spray misted to set.

-You can get fantastic results when applied with the mineral makeup foundation moist method.
-This method literally melds the mineral makeup foundation to the skin in the same fashion as a liquid foundation but without the occlusive nature a liquid can cause.
-Plus, once set, they pretty much stay put until you wash them off.
+You can get fantastic results when applied with our mineral foundation moist method.
+This method literally melds the mineral makeup foundation to the skin in the same fashion as a liquid foundation.

 Why Are Primers Created Then?